HOLIDAY MOVIE GUILTY PLEASURES: 'Star Wars Holiday Special'

 As Mala burns the stew, she decides that she should check in with a few of Chewbacca’s friends to see where her husband could be.
 While Luke (Mark Hamill) talks to her, he and R2D2 proceed to blow up a spaceship in the background (because Luke is useless).
 Luke also looks weirdly calm as he carries on a perfectly normal conversation with Mala, who growls at him the entire time.
 He also appears to flirt with Mala.
 What is it with everyone flirting with Mala?!
 She just wants her husband back.
 Is she particularly sexy for a wookie?
 Is Luke into something that’s purposely kept as hidden as possible?

-I honestly could write pages on all of the delightfully nutso moments in theStar Wars Holiday Special, ranging from when Bea Arthur serenading a lounge Cabaret-style, Princess Leia’s painful Life Day monologue, toJefferson Starship singing into a vibrator.
+I honestly could write pages on all of the delightfully nutso moments in theStar Wars Holiday Special, ranging from Bea Arthur serenading a lounge Cabaret-style, Princess Leia’s painful Life Day monologue, toJefferson Starship singing into a vibrator.
 The only part of the film that fans do seem to acknowledge is a random cartoon that Lumpy watches, in which Luke, Chewy, and crew meet the great Boba Fett.
 I personally think that Boba Fett probably has the best introduction of any Star Wars character, as he comes riding in on the Loch Ness Monster.
 There is no explanation as to why the Loch Ness Monster is in space, or how Boba Fett came to own the Loch Ness Monster; he simply rides in and says, “Hi.”

 As we wait another whole year for the final episode of the Star WarsSequel Trilogy, add the Star Wars Holiday Special to your viewing list.
-As we celebrate the arrival of thenewest chapter in the Star Wars saga, we should also celebrate Star Wars's forgotten past that, thanks to the Internet Age, can be enjoyed over and over and over...
+We should always celebrate Star Wars's forgotten past that, thanks to the Internet Age, can be enjoyed over and over and over...